chi110356042/Cathay_demo/README.md

 **Commands to run**

-Download the folder `terraform_demo` and verify your `project_id` then you can run the commands below on the cloud shell.
+Download the folder `terraform_demo` and verify your `project_id` and you can run the commands below on the cloud shell.

 >`terraform init`  Add the necessary plugins and build the **.terraform** directory